Table of Contents

 Resilient

 Sales requires getting fed rejection all day long.
-Sales at an early stage startup can be an above average amount of rejection.
+Sales at an early-stage startup can be an above-average amount of rejection.
 You must screen for people who can eat rejection all day long and come back to work the next day hungry for more.

 Wants A Lot Of Responsibility

-It will vary by startup but there’s no doubt the first sales rep you hire will have a ton of responsibility.
+It will vary by startup, but there’s no doubt the first sales rep you hire will have a ton of responsibility.
 This is a selling point but you need to be careful not to take people who have tunnel vision or expect leads to be handed to them.

-What To Avoid When Hiring First Salesperson
+What To Avoid When Hiring a First Salesperson

 No Sales Experience = Don’t Hire